 - The only external course catalogs available for the mobile app are Docebo Content and LinkedIn Learning.

-- You cannot purchase courses or learning plans that are for sale in catalogs, but you cannot purchase them directly in your app.
-In order to perform this activity, access your learning platform via desktop.
+- You can view the price of courses or learning plans that are for sale in catalogs, but you cannot purchase them directly in your app.
+In order to finalize your purchase, you need to access your learning platform via desktop.

 - Enrollment links are not supported.

 Training Material and Assets Management

 - If you have downloaded courses and/or training material for offline viewing, once your app is online again, the status of your enrollment into the courses that you downloaded in the Offline Courses page is checked.
 Then, if a course expired or if you are no longer enrolled in a course, the course itself or the training material included in that course are removed from the Offline Courses page and deleted by the local storage.
 In this way, the content in the Offline Courses page is always aligned with the status of your enrollments, and only courses into which you are currently enrolled (or training material included in the courses into which you are currently enrolled) are shown on this page.
 For more info, refer to the article Navigating and Using Your Go.Learn App.

 - SCORM or HTML Page training materials will play smoothly in offline mode only if they are completely encapsulated, meaning that they do not reference any external websites.

 - Multi-SCO and multi-chapters SCORM training materials are not supported in offline mode.

 - Surveys, tests, TinCan, LTI and AICC training materials are not supported in offline mode.

 - Youtube/Vimeo/Wistia video assets, and links asset type are not supported in offline mode.

 - Youtube/Vimeo/Wistia videos are not playable in offline mode regardless of whether they are training materials or assets.

 - The Allow users to download an asset's source file option that you as a Superadmin find in the Discover, Coach & Share settings needs to be enabled so that assets can be downloaded on the mobile app.